golang/website/_content/blog/json.md

   - JSON objects only support strings as keys;
-    to encode a Go map type it must be of the form `map[X]T`, where `X` is either string, int, or an implementator of `encoding.TextMarshaller`, and where `T` is any Go type supported by the json package.
+    to encode a Go map type it must be of the form `map[X]T`, where `X` is either string, an integer type, or an implementator of `encoding.TextMarshaller`, and where `T` is any Go type supported by the json package.

 The json package only accesses the exported fields of struct types (those